Hashmi-code/Aivoluiton-WoodWise-AI/README.md

 3. Manual Decision Bottlenecks: Supply chain managers rely on manual spreadsheet analysis, which is time-consuming and error-prone.

 ## **Solution**
-The WoodWise Forecasting AI Agent leverages a multi-agent system built with Python and Azure OpenAI to forecast lumber demand, inventory requirements, simulate economic scenarios, several weeks into the future.
+The WoodWise Forecasting AI Agent leverages a multi-agent system built with Python and Azure OpenAI to forecast lumber demand, inventory requirements, and simulate economic scenarios, several weeks into the future.
 Key capabilities include:

 Time-Series Forecasting: Uses historical sales and pricing data to train models like Random Forests and Gradient Boosting for accurate predictions.